viamrobotics/docs/docs/services/slam/cartographer/_index.md

 [The Cartographer Project](https://github.com/cartographer-project) is a C++ library that performs dense SLAM using 2D or 3D LiDAR data and optionally inertial measurement unit (IMU) and/or odometry data.

 Viam provides the `cartographer` [modular resource](/extend/modular-resources/) which adds support for using Cartographer with the Viam [SLAM service](/services/slam/).

 {{% alert title="Info" color="info" %}}

-Currently, `cartographer-module` only supports taking 2D LiDAR data and optionally IMU data as input.
+Currently, the `cartographer` modular resource only supports taking 2D LiDAR data and optionally IMU data as input.
 Support for taking 3D LiDAR data and odometry data as input may be added in the future.

+{{% /alert %}}

+Since creating maps with Cartographer is CPU-intensive, for creating or updating a map, the `cartographer` modular resource is run in the cloud.
+For doing pure localization on an existing map, the `cartographer` modular resource runs on your robot.

+{{% alert title="Info" color="info" %}}

+See Viam's [Pricing](https://www.viam.com/product/pricing) page to understand the costs associated with running Cartographer in the cloud.

 {{% /alert %}}